taraDM23/AboutTara-bootstrap/README.md

 HTML was verified via https://validator.w3.org/nu/ with no warnings.

 #### Limitations:
-* The Contact section is desabled as a database has not been linked to the form yet.
+* The Contact section is disabled as a database has not been linked to the form yet.

 #### Acknowledgments
 Monash coding Bootcamp academic staff